tideworks/spartan-launcher/README.md

 $ sudo ln -s $JDK8_BIN/javah /usr/local/bin/javah
 ```
-And then invoke `java` and `javac` to verify that they're found on PATH and their versions are as expected:
+And then invoke `java`, `javac`, and `javah` to verify that they're found on PATH and their versions are as expected:
 ```shell
 $ java -version
 openjdk version "1.8.0_192"